nosas/blog/deep_learning_python/ch2/article.md

 - `grad(loss_score, b) = 1 * 1 * 1 = 1`

 That's the backpropagation algorithm using a simple computation graph example.
-The algorithm starts with the final loss score and works backward from the bottom layer to the top layers, computing the contribution of each parameter had to the loss score.
+The algorithm starts with the final loss score and works backward from the bottom layer to the top layers, computing the contribution of each parameter to the loss score.

 Now imagine a neural network with hundreds of layers and parameters.
 Calculating the gradient by hand would be tedious, error-prone, and time-consuming.